-Revered Hanscom AFB employee celebrates 80-year milestone
+Revered Hanscom AFB Employee Celebrates 80-year Milestone

 |0

-This work, Revered Hanscom AFB employee celebrates 80-year milestone [Image 4 of 4], by Todd Maki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Revered Hanscom AFB Employee Celebrates 80-year Milestone, by Roderick Berry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.